anithaambrose/Exercise-devops/Assignments/Docker/Task-1/task 1.md

 7. docker ps -a -> lists all process of the conatiners even if its exited.

-8.doc exec ->  attachs my shell to the running container
+8. doc exec ->  attachs my shell to the running container

-9.docker stop - stops the running container
+9. docker stop - stops the running container

-10.docker rm -> removes the container from the containers process history.
+10. docker rm -> removes the container from the containers process history.

-11.docker rmi -> removes the docker image
+11. docker rmi -> removes the docker image

 12. docker login - to loginto the private dockerhub repository